oflore12/ELK-Stack-Deployment/README.md

 - Update the filebeat-config.yml file to include the IP adress of the Elk VM
 - Run the playbook, and navigate to kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_ Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it? /etc/ansible/files/filebeat-config.yml, it gets copied to the /etc/filebeat/filebeat.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You run filebeat-playbook.yml to run Ansible on a specific machine, you specify the machine to install the playbook at the begining of YML document by specify the 'hosts'.
 Adding 'webservers' will install in the web-1 and web-2 servers and adding 'elk' will install on elk machine.
 In order to add group you have to edit the hosts file and add IP address to the machine that belongs in the group.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK MACHINE PUBLIC IP ADDRESS]/app/kibana http://52.188.19.173:5601/app/kibana
+- Which URL do you navigate to in order to check that the ELK server is running? http://[ELK MACHINE PUBLIC IP ADDRESS]/app/kibana http://52.188.19.173:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 - curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml